rrodrifo/digital-garden-jekyll-template/_notes/Colonialismo.md

 > <a href="https://revistas.unila.edu.br/epistemologiasdosul/article/view/1584">O fatalismo como estratégia colonial</a>

-> <a href="https://www.engadget.com/deepmind-oxford-decolonial-ai-paper-161535009.html">DeepMind and Oxford University researchers on how to ‘decolonize’ AI
-Algorithmic Colonization of Africa</a>

 > <a href="http://twentyseven.fibreculturejournal.org/2016/03/08/fcj-198-new-international-information-order-niio-revisited-global-algorithmic-governance-and-neocolonialism/">New International Information Order (NIIO) Revisited: Global Argorithmic Governance and Neocolonialism</a>